Browser Passwords Remain Hacker Favorite

 Infostealer malware spreads through the same vectors that have worked for decades.
 Phishing emails deliver malicious attachments.
 Fake software updates prompt users to download infected files.
 Compromised browser extensions install backdoor access.
 Trojanized applications hide malware inside seemingly legitimate programs.
 Supply chain compromises infect third-party tools and libraries that spread to everyone who downloads them.

 Once installed, infostealers need only seconds to execute.
 They scan the infected device for browser databases storing passwords, cookies, and autofill information.
 Modern variants target 19 different browsers, from mainstream options like Chrome and Edge to specialized browsers like Tor, Brave, Vivaldi, and Waterfox.
 The malware executes SQL queries directly against browser databases, extracting website URLs, usernames, and encrypted passwords.
-It captures clipboard contents, takes screenshots, and harvests Discord tokens.
+It captures clipboard contents, takes screenshots, and harvests session tokens.
 Everything gets packaged and transmitted to remote servers controlled by criminals.

 The sophistication level continues rising.
+Microsoft identified more than 394,000 Windows computers globally infected with Lumma Stealer during just a two-month window between March and May 2025.
 RedLine Stealer infected 9.9 million devices worldwide before law enforcement disrupted it in October 2024.
-Its successor, Lumma Stealer, now dominates the criminal marketplace.
+Lumma has since taken its place as the dominant tool in the criminal marketplace.
 These tools operate within a Malware-as-a-Service ecosystem that looks nearly identical to legitimate software businesses.
 Vendors offer support, automated subscription payments, user dashboards, and affiliate programs allowing other criminals to act as resellers.
-The barrier to entry is essentially zero.
-Anyone with cryptocurrency can buy access to enterprise-grade credential theft tools.

 The clickjacking vulnerability that Tóth demonstrated at DEF CON adds another attack vector.
 Malicious websites overlay invisible UI elements on top of seemingly legitimate buttons.
 When users think they are clicking to close a cookie consent banner or accept a website popup, they are actually triggering password manager autofill functions.
 The credentials get filled into invisible forms and exfiltrated to attacker-controlled servers.
 The technique works even when users exercise caution, because they are not clicking on anything suspicious.
 They are clicking on what appears to be normal website functionality.